Benchmarks & Industry Insights

 Ad formats that drive results

-Promoted posts appear in the user feed alongside other posts from the subreddit, offering contextual relevance through community targeting.
-They dominate because they spark dialogue like organic threads, complete with comments that become feedback loops for your product team.
-A SaaS security platform might post "We analyzed 10K phishing attempts: here's what worked" in r/cybersecurity, generating 50+ comments from practitioners sharing their own experiences.
-Display, video, carousel, and sponsored AMAs exist, but posts that spark genuine discussion drive results.
+Promoted posts appear in-feed alongside organic subreddit content.
+They work because they can spark dialogue like organic threads, complete with comments that become feedback loops for your product team.
+A SaaS security platform might post "We analyzed phishing attempts: here's what worked" in r/cybersecurity, generating comments from practitioners sharing their own experiences.

 Targeting capabilities